socialray/makahiki-ktuh/doc/index.rst

   * Social networks, both physical (residence hall floors) and virtual (Facebook).
   * Activities to raise player consciousness and literacy regarding energy issues.

-Makahiki 2 is intended to build upon the prior version by introducing the following new features:
+Makahiki 2 builds upon the prior version with the following new features:

-  * The ability to adapt the system for use by new organizations.
+  * The ability to tailor system functionality to support the requirements of different organizations.
   * Support for PaaS services such as `Heroku`_.
-This enables organizations to create and deploy challenges using Makahiki without obtaining physical hardware and its requisite IT support.
+This enables organizations to create and deploy challenges  without obtaining physical hardware and its requisite IT support.
-  * The ability to extend the framework with new modules to support other sustainable resources such as water, food, and waste.
+  * The ability to extend the framework with new modules to support sustainable resource challenges such as water, food, and waste in addition to energy.
   * The use of HTML5/CSS3 "responsive" design techniques for support of laptop, tablet, and smart phone interfaces.

 Related Projects